 Reporting the the Special Assistant, the Executive Assistant is responsible for providing administrative support and leverage to the CEO in the form of special projects, calendar management, scheduling, drafting and sending communications, meeting and event planning, preparation, coordination, and execution.
 Additionally, the Executive Assistant coordinates all Thread Executive Team, Board of Director, and All-Staff meetings, leads the meeting set-up and break-down, prepares meeting materials and food, and manages calendar invites.
 The Executive Assistant ensures the CEO’s workflow and schedule is on track and aligned with Thread’s priorities.

-*Our priority deadline to apply is 2/12/18, but the position will stay posted until filled.
+*The position will stay posted until filled.
 Due to the volume of inquiries, we will not be able to respond to all applicants.